anddone-kit/.github/profile/README.md

 ## 🧰 Overview

-AndDone is purpose-built to simplify insurance payments.
+AndDone is built to simplify insurance payments.
 Our APIs, SDKs, and sample apps help you move faster, reduce manual work, and support both pay-in-full and premium finance options all from one platform.

 We created this GitHub to help developers get started quickly, test with confidence, and integrate with clarity.